 5. Stay at the cozy Hotel RL Olympia (and don’t forget to snap a photo with their VW Bus out front!)

 So where should you stay in Olympia?
 We loved our stay at Hotel RL Olympia.
 Located just outside of downtown, about a 5-minute drive, it offered peace, quiet, and a true PNW feel under the trees with a quiet lakefront location.

 The lobby has been updated and has a modern feel, with neon signs and a coffee bar serving up locally roasted coffee, which is free each morning of your stay!
-While the rooms are slightly less modern, the beds are incredibly comfortable, and each room comes with its own mini fridge which is perfect for midnight snackers like myself!
-Side note, but the body care products provided in the room were some of the best I’ve used in awhile, too!
+While the rooms are slightly less modern, the beds are incredibly comfortable, and each room comes with its own mini-fridge which is perfect for midnight snackers like me!
+Side note, but the body care products provided in the room were some of the best I’ve used in a while, too!